-If you decide later that want to remove an attribute from your search, you can simply repeat the steps above, but uncheck the box next to it.
+If you want to remove an attribute from your search at any point, then simply repeat the steps above, but this time uncheck the box.

-Once you’re happy with how the search feature is set up, you can go ahead and click on the ‘Save Engines’ button.
+When you are happy with how the search is configured, go ahead and click on the ‘Save Engines’ button.

-After a few moments, SearchWP will show a message ‘The index needs to be rebuilt.’
+After a few moments, SearchWP may show the message, ‘The index needs to be rebuilt.’

-If you do get this message, then go ahead and click on the ‘Rebuild Index’ button.
-This will add all of your site’s comments to the search index, so they appear in relevant results.
+If you see this message, then click on the ‘Rebuild Index’ button.
+This will add all your site’s comments to the search index so that they appear in relevant results.

 How to Change SearchWP Settings

-Now that your blog post comments are searchable, you may want to enable some advanced settings that will make it easier for visitors to find what they’re looking for.
+At this point, your comments are searchable.
+However, you may also want to enable some advanced settings that will help visitors find what they’re looking for.

 To take a look at these advanced search settings, click on the ‘Advanced’ tab.

-For example, if someone makes a spelling mistake when typing in their search term, then SearchWP can show a ‘Did you mean?’ correction box with results that are similar to what the search query should have been.
+For example, SearchWP can show a ‘Did you mean?’ correction box if someone makes a spelling mistake in their search query.
+This box contains results that are similar to the search term.

 The following image shows an example of how this might look on your website.